macinv/docker-fin-jupyter/README.md

 * Python 2 (Python 2.7)
 * Python 3 (Python 3.5)

-The following packages pre-installed in both kernels:
+The following packages have been pre-installed in both kernels:
 - pandas
 - blpapi (Bloomberg Open API)
 - numpy